scottbez1/splitflap/docs/v0/OrderingComplete.md

 The instructions below will walk you through ordering all the parts (excluding common tools) needed to build a splitflap v0.7 display with **6 modules** using the latest Chainlink electronics.

 Ready to assemble?
 Jump ahead to the [Assembly Guide](Assembly.md)

-Please leave inline comments below if you have any questions or come across anything that looks incorrect!

-If you have any questions, please feel free to reach out to me (scottbez1 at gmail or just mention me @Scott B in a comment on this doc).
+If you have any questions, please feel free to reach out to me (scott@bezeklabs.com).
 Or, join the [Discord server](https://discord.gg/wgehm3PcrC), to discuss or ask questions from the wider split-flap community!

 😩 Feeling overwhelmed by this document?
 I don’t blame you, there’s a LOT here… So I put together a much shorter document that favors simplicity over comprehensiveness/lowest-cost,